- Supports

 Over 400 of the world’s leading financial services firms including half of the world’s top 50 banks have established internationally focused operations in Ireland.
 Enterprise Ireland works with over 200 financial services and fintech companies to help achieve their global ambitions.

-For more information on the Irish companies based in or exporting to Australia and New Zealand, or to explore the market opportunities, please contact Senior Market Advisor, Enterprise Ireland Australia and New Zealand, Tiarnan McCaughan at Tiarnan.McCaughan@enterprise-ireland.com.
+For more information on the Irish companies based in or exporting to Australia and New Zealand, or to explore the market opportunities, please contact Senior Market Adviser, Enterprise Ireland Australia and New Zealand, Tiarnan McCaughan at Tiarnan.McCaughan@enterprise-ireland.com.